lluism/Gemini_FRB_LLP/README.md

 Current Calibrations folder appears named Masters.
 I believe this is because I am using an old Pypeit version.
 The Science folder appears named science (lower case).
 I believe this is because I am using an old Pypeit version.

+#
+TO DO

+update the coadding and fluxing parts.
+Add the upload to CANFAR. allow user interaction between steps.